 The total area of cropping lands consists of 244 ha and is divided into three sectors that are serviced by five pumps.
-Although there are five operational pumps, only four analysis’ are reported as Pump four was unable to be obtained due to the drought experienced during the audit.
+Although there are five operational pumps, only four analyses are reported as Pump four was unable to be obtained due to droughts experienced during the audit.

 Energy consumption from the site showed that a total of 426,071 kWh at a cost of $91,008 was used during the 2018-2019 period.
 A recent energy audit showed how improving the current systems can lead to energy and cost savings.
 The recommendations explored in the audit included:

-- The installation of VFD to pumps one, two, three and five.
+- The installation of VFD at pumps one, two, three, and five.

 - Conversion to Tariff 33 at pumps two, three, and five.

 Table 1.
 Energy savings from audit recommendations

 ||Annual Cost Savings ($)